nickteef/AutomoBot/README.md

-A web application for automating the search and entry of vintage vehicle data
+A web application for automating the search and entry of vintage vehicle data.
+Developed as part of the Bachelor's thesis (https://repozitorij.uni-lj.si/IzpisGradiva.php?id=160937&lang=slv).

 Screenshots: